mdahlgrengadd/PrometheOS-src/src/plugins/apps/pyserve/README.md

 ## Installation

-1. Copy the entire `python-scribe` folder to your project's `src` directory
+1. Copy the entire `pyserve` folder to your project's `src` directory
 2. Ensure your project has the required dependencies (see below)
 3. Import and use the components as needed